joewing/q2/README.md

 The model reads in "test.hex" and runs the simulation outputting a simulated 16x2 LCD (characters only) every time it is updated.

 For convenience, the Makefile will take care of setting everything up.
 Simply place the program to be simulated in the examples directory and run 'make sim-name'.
-This will assemble and simulate 'examples/name.q2'.
+This will assemble and simulate 'examples/name.q2' (first compiling 'examples/name.q2l' if required).

 ## Instruction Set

-All instructions are 1 word with the following format
+All instructions are 1 word with the following format:

 ```
   FFF D Z XXXXXXX